Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 You can use the following prefixes as well: `label:` to search clients with a label or `host:` to search for hostnames.
 {{% /notice %}}

-The search function uses a client index so it is very fast for quickly identifying clients by hostname in the GUI.
+The search function uses a client index so can quickly identify clients by hostname in the GUI.
 More complex search requirements should be done in a notebook using full VQL syntax.

 The results from the search are shown as a table.